 Young athletes who are trying to lose weight should work with a registered dietitian.
 Experimenting with diets on your own can lead to poor eating habits with inadequate or excessive intake of certain nutrients.

-Speak with a health care professional to discuss a diet that is right for your sport, age, gender, and amount of training.
+Speak with a health care professional to discuss a diet that is right for your sport, age, sex, and amount of training.

 Exercise - nutrition; Exercise - fluids; Exercise - hydration

 Buschmann JL, Buell J. Sports nutrition.
 In: Miller MD, Thompson SR. eds.
 DeLee, Drez, & Miller's Orthopaedic Sports Medicine.
 5th ed.
 Philadelphia, PA: Elsevier; 2020:chap 25.

 Riley E, Moriarty A. Sports nutrition.
 In: Madden CC, Putukian M, Eric C. McCarty EC, Craig C. Young CC, eds.
 Netter's Sports Medicine.
 3rd ed.
 Philadelphia, PA: Elsevier; 2023:chap 5.

 Thomas DT, Erdman KA, Burke LM.
 Position of the Academy of Nutrition and Dietetics, Dietitians of Canada, and the American College of Sports Medicine: nutrition and athletic performance.
 J Acad Nutr Diet.
 2016;116(3):501-528.
 PMID: 26920240 pubmed.ncbi.nlm.nih.gov/26920240/.

 Updated by: Linda J. Vorvick, MD, Clinical Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.